hostjane/hostjane.github.io/_pages/buyers.md

 Handling Fees are not charged on Tips.

-This includes all credit card processing costs between Buyers and Sellers, providing 24/7, 365 days customer service, marketing, hosting, all data costs and storage for workspaces, and other associated business overheads.
+This includes 24/7, 365 days customer service, platform marketing, hosting, all data costs and storage for workspaces, and other associated business overheads.

-HostJane absorbs the costs of bank charges, credit card processing fees and PayPal fees for Sellers receiving an order.

-This is not part of the Purchase Protection policy which only covers the costs of the Seller's service.

 <span class="yellow">Learn more about HostJane's <a href="https://www.hostjane.com/legal/marketplace-terms/">Marketplace Rules</a></span>